 From Accountant to Internal Auditor - Opportunity of Growth

-In mid-tier and top-tier accounting firms, there’s a clear separation of the compliance and consulting roles in relation to audit.
-In these firms, internal audit and compliance professionals will generally collaborate for the benefit of their clients, whilst ensuring they have sufficient independence safeguards in place.
+In mid-tier and top-tier accounting firms, there’s a clear separation between compliance and consulting roles in relation to audits.
+In these firms, internal audit and compliance professionals will generally collaborate for the benefit of their clients whilst ensuring they have sufficient independence safeguards in place.
 Smaller firms face greater challenges in separating these roles.

 A clear benefit of appointing an external compliance auditor for a smaller firm is the opportunity created for a partner to take on a broader consulting role focusing on governance, technology and processes.
 Or alternatively, if you provide compliance audit services, then consider the value of an independent consultant auditor for internal audit activities.